vi-s/vi-s.github.io/_posts/2014-06-30-hello-world.markdown

 end
 {% endhighlight %}

-This is essentially the Ruby analog of a JavaScript callback.
-The combination of functional and object-oriented really makes me like this language.
-I certainly see myself using it more in the future.
+Code blocks are essentially the Ruby analog of a JavaScript callback.

 ```&:symbol``` is a commonly used pattern utilizing the above defined idea.
 In the base C implementation of Ruby, the ```Symbol``` class has a special implementation of the ```to_proc``` method.
 The result is that whatever method was specified by ```:symbol``` is found and converted into a ```Proc``` object.
 Thus, the following two are equivalent: